OSGeo/grass-website/content/about/citation.md

 ## Citing GRASS Software

 Please cite GRASS when using the software in your work.
-Here are some choices to cite the overall software project, a specific GRASS version being used used, or the documentation to allow reproducability:
+Here are some choices to cite the overall software project, a specific GRASS version being used, or the documentation to allow reproducibility.

-### The GRASS GIS project as an evolving software project, independent of a specific software release
+### Cite GRASS without a specific version

 - GRASS Development Team, 2026.
 Geographic Resources Analysis Support System (GRASS) Software, Open Source Geospatial Foundation. https://grass.osgeo.org,